ARM-software/abi-aa/atomicsabi64/atomicsabi64.rst

    Synchronization Operations or other C language statements.
 The Arm Architecture Reference Manual [ARMARM_] calls these *Observers*.
-Typically a thread is defined as a function (e.g. a POSIX thread) although we do not limit threads to such implementations.
+Typically a thread is defined as a function (e.g. a POSIX thread) although we do not limit threads to this type of implementation.

 Atomic Operation
    A C/C++ operation on a Shared-Memory Location.
 Typically either a load,